Women and Heart Disease

 Why Does a Woman's Risk of Heart Disease Rise With Age?

 Menopause is a normal stage in a woman's life; it comprises any of the changes a woman experiences either before or after she stops menstruating.
 As menopause nears, the ovaries gradually produce less estrogen (a female hormone), causing changes in the menstrual cycle and other physical changes.

 The most common symptoms of menopause are hot flashes, night sweats, emotional changes, and changes in the vagina (such as dryness).

 Menopause usually occurs naturally in women between ages 45 and 55.
 However, loss of estrogen can also occur if the ovaries are removed during surgery (such as during a total hysterectomy), by taking certain medications, or if a woman goes through early menopause.

 The loss of natural estrogen as women age may contribute to the higher risks of heart disease seen after menopause.
 Other factors that may play a role in postmenopausal risks of heart disease include:

-- Increases in fibrinogen levels (a substance in the blood that helps the blood to clot).
-Increased levels of blood fibrinogen are related to heart disease and stroke since it makes it more likely for blood clots to form, narrowing the arteries and reducing blood flow to the heart.
+- Increases in fibrinogen levels (a substance in the blood that helps the blood to clot); increased levels of blood fibrinogen are related to heart disease and stroke because the fibinogen makes it more likely for blood clots to form, narrowing the arteries and reducing blood flow to the heart.